monsoons-blog/blog/theotherkhanblog/content/notes/diagram.md

 ![diagram](diagram.jpg)

-The world of Urdu poetry is richly connected - and in constant conversation with the wider world.
+The world of Urdu shairi is deeply interconnected - and in constant conversation with the wider world.